azat-co/practicalnode/chapter1/chapter1.md

 }
 ```

-I recommend to avoid comma-first style.
-The *erroneous* (in my view) reason for using comma-first style was that it can make a developer work easier.
-However while it simplifies the removal of the last line, it complicates the removal of the first line.
+I recommend avoiding comma-first style.
+The *erroneous* (in my view) reason for using comma-first style is that it can make a developer's work easier.
+But although it simplifies the removal of the last line, it complicates the removal of the first line.

 Moreover, with ES2017/ES8 developers can use trailing commas in function calls (for arguments) in addition to object literals and arrays.
-I recommend using traditional style (with or without trailing comma):
+I recommend using traditional style (with or without the trailing comma).
+This shows a trailing comma:

 ```js
 const obj = { firstName: "John",